 I'm still in school and I'm struggling with finding a style and skills.
 How do you go about finding a job related to art after school?

 Art skills grow slowly in many dimensions.
 It's like those Japanese RPG character leveling diagrams with axes going off in all directions forming a spiky blob.
 I do think some brains are better equipped to work with art than others.
 When I was still in school, I was somewhat notable, but certainly not a prodigy.
 I became good enough to pick up some nicer paying jobs at about...
 24-26.
 Some people who study hard and have talent can be at a professional level (though not well-rounded) right after school, but it's pretty rare.
 I think that you need to put at least 5-10k hours in to get anywhere.
 I don't know if starting late matters.
-I'm still learning new things, and I'm over 30.
+I'm still learning new things, and I'm over 30, though my curiosity has decreased somewhat.

 As for finding a style, I remember the confusion and frustration of searching for one too... as if it was a tangible thing that you could find and stick to for the rest of your life.
 To be honest, if you have already forced yourself into a stylistic confinement in your teens, you risk missing out on artistic growth.
 You have to balance the advantages of peak skill against the idea that the sum is greater than the parts, the synergy of knowledge.